GERD and Heartburn: What Is GERD?

 PPIs should only be used for a couple of months, maximum, before gradually tapering off to prevent acid rebound.
 Long-term use has been associated with an increased risk of osteoporosis-related fractures of the hip and spine, kidney disease, Clostridium difficile-associated diarrhea, and several other adverse outcomes.

 Zegerid is a combination medicine that contains the PPI omeprazole and sodium bicarbonate.
 A less costly generic version became available in 2016.
 The sodium bicarbonate provides fast-acting relief from GERD symptoms, whereas the omeprazole component takes longer to work but keeps symptoms at bay for the whole day.
 Side effects include diarrhea (or in some people, constipation) and symptoms may rebound if stopped suddenly.
-Not suitable for people on a low salt (sodium) diet.
+Zegerid is not suitable for people on a low salt (sodium) diet.

 Summary: GERD and Heartburn in 6 Points